-For the incense offering ritual and origins myth included in this text, see Bellezza 2005, pp. 446–448.
+For both the incense offering ritual and origins myth included in this text, see Bellezza 2005, pp. 446–448.
 For an invocatory ritual carried out at a gsas mkhar shrine, see ibid., pp. 334–340.

 On this castle, Ge khod mkhar lung, a large all-stone corbelled complex of ruined buildings overlooking an erstwhile agricultural valley, see Bellezza 2014a, pp. 138–144.

 According to the origins myth (cho rabs) appended to the Ge khod ritual text, the lha rten was established to enhance the political and military standing of the kingdom of Zhang zhung.
 The myth centers around King Khri men of Zhang zhung, the holder of a crown with bird horns of iron (lcags kyi bya ru).* He is said to have practiced esoteric bomb-making rites known as the red this and to have raised a lha rten for the worship of Ge khod and his circle of 360 subsidiary deities, in order to defeat an invading army led by King Khri to rgyal ba of Stag gzigs (generally understood to be a country northwest of Tibet).